 Porterville is a larger medium-sized city located in the state of California.
 With a population of 56,058 people and 13 constituent neighborhoods, Porterville is the 156th largest community in California.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Porterville is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+When you are in Porterville, you'll notice that it is more blue-collar than most other communities in America.
+36.07% of Porterville’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Porterville is a city of service providers, sales and office workers, and farmers, fishers, or foresters.
-There are especially a lot of people living in Porterville who work in farm management occupations (16.01%), office and administrative support (11.61%), and sales jobs (10.29%).
+There are especially a lot of people living in Porterville who work in farm management occupations (17.35%), office and administrative support (10.49%), and sales jobs (10.15%).

-The per capita income in Porterville in 2010 was $17,330, which is low income relative to California and the nation.
-This equates to an annual income of $69,320 for a family of four.
+The per capita income in Porterville in 2010 was $15,934, which is low income relative to California and the nation.
+This equates to an annual income of $63,736 for a family of four.
 However, Porterville contains both very wealthy and poor people as well.
+Porterville also has one of the higher rates of people living in poverty in the nation, with 30.88% of its population below the federal poverty line.

-Porterville is a very ethnically-diverse city.
+Porterville is an extremely ethnically-diverse city.
 The people who call Porterville home describe themselves as belonging to a variety of racial and ethnic groups.
+People of Hispanic or Latino origin are the most prevalent group in Porterville, accounting for 65.80% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Porterville residents report their race to be White, followed by Asian.
-Porterville also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 64.62% of the city’s residents.
 Important ancestries of people in Porterville include Irish, English, Italian, and French .

 The most common language spoken in Porterville is Spanish.
 Other important languages spoken here include English and Laotian.